 Shipping Hay via LTL Freight Shipping Services

 It’s not that anybody would outright refuse to ship such items, but they do require special care and attention.
 Below, we’re going to focus on the specific requirements when shipping hay.
 In fact, we will mostly focus on the packaging aspect of preparing your shipment of hay for transportation.
+If you don’t adhere to these guidelines, you may find yourself in a situation wishing that the carrier refused to ship your cargo.

-Before we get into the packaging, let us first define what exactly classifies as hay.
+But before we get into the packaging, let us first define what exactly classifies as hay.

 Hay is defined as plants that have been cut, dried, and stored such as grass or legumes.
 It is used for (although not limited to) feeding livestock when not enough pasture is available.